ollama/ollama/docs/windows.md

 ```

 ## Troubleshooting

-While we're in preview, `OLLAMA_DEBUG` is always enabled, which adds
-a "view logs" menu item to the app, and increases logging for the GUI app and
-server.

 Ollama on Windows stores files in a few different locations.
 You can view them in
 the explorer window by hitting `<cmd>+R` and type in: